Nischalcs50/nsEVDx/docs/index.md

-# nsEVDx: A python Library for modeling non-stationary extreme value distributions
+# nsEVDx: A Python Library for modeling non-stationary extreme value distributions

 **nsEVDx** is a Python package for estimating parameters of extreme value distributions (EVD) under both stationary and non-stationary conditions.
 It supports: